Recently I was contacted by KOHO a Canadian company to see if I’d be interested in testing their KOHO Pre-paid Visa Card.

 KOHO is a new way of banking for Canadians and it’s leading the way by offering no fees for their users.

-When it comes to the Early Payroll program KOHO makes no money from that service as it’s free.
+When it comes to the Early Payroll program they make no money from that service as it’s free.

-They want to help Canadians which I absolutely love and appreciate as I’m sure other customers will.
+They help Canadians which I absolutely love and appreciate as I’m sure other customers will.